callumacrae/lynx.io/articles/socketio-introduction.md

 ### Installing NodeJS

-NodeJS is a platform build on Chrome's Javascript runtime.
+NodeJS is a platform built on Chrome's Javascript runtime.
 It is event-driven, lightweight and efficient, perfect for data-intensive real-time applications.
 NodeJS does not require a web server, it can function as a web server itself.

 To install NodeJS, visit [the official download page](http://nodejs.org/#download) and select your operating system.
 If you are using Linux, you will have to compile it yourself or [use a package manager](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager).